mundanecodes/.github/profile/README.md

 > Simple, everyday code for complex, everyday problems.

 We’re a Rails consultancy focused on building calm, maintainable systems for teams who value clarity, reliability, and speed over hype.
-No buzzwords.
-No chaos.
-Just practical solutions for real-world problems — the kind you deal with every day.

 ---